JimSeker/googleplayAPI/mlkit/README.md

 `MLkitTranslateTextDemo` is a very simple example using the translate APIs.

-`FaceMeshDemo` is simple example use camera intent and then draw mesh on the face.
+`FaceMeshDemo` is simple example, that uses camera intent and then draw mesh on the face.

+`SubjectSegmentationDemo` is a simple example, that uses the camera intent, then draws over the subjects found to highlight them.
+There is unused code to pull the subjects images as well.

 `PoseDemo` This example of using the pose detection with the CameraX preview.  it has issues and is slow to start, but works okay.
 They example is much faster and I've no clue why.